lazyfuhrer/lazyfuhrer/README.md

 - 🌱 I’m currently learning *NODE JS, EXPRESS JS, MONGO DB*

 - 📫 How to reach me *biswasbiswarghya@gmail.com*

+- ⚡ Fun fact **i am a person who will push the door even if it says "PULL".
+XD**

 <br>
 <br>